Olympus E-M10 II vs Sony NEX-5R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark II and Sony Alpha NEX-5R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-M10 II and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The NEX-5R was replaced by the Sony NEX-5T, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 II and NEX-5R can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony NEX-5R Manual.

 So how do things add up?
 Is the Olympus E-M10 II better than the Sony NEX-5R or vice versa?
 The listing below highlights the relative strengths of the two models.